HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/dx-keycloak-configuration.md

 4. Create client scope Mapper for realmName: Go to {realm} -> Client scope -> roles -> Add mappers -> By Configuration -> Hardcoded Claim

-    - Fill in following fields with below values:
+    - Fill in the values in the following fields:

       - Name = realmName
       - Token Claim Name = realmName
       - Claim Value = {realm} (change this as per your realm.
-For me it was oidcdx)
+For example: oidcdx)
+      - Claim JSON Type = String
       - Check Add to ID token
       - Check Add to access token
       - Check Add to userinfo